International Committee on Systematics of Prokaryotes: Subcommittees

+Not all of these subcommittees may be active at present.
+They are overseen by the ICSP Secretary for Subcommittees.

 Publications

-The ICSP is also integral to the production of the publication of the International Code of Nomenclature of Bacteria (the Bacteriological Code) and the International Journal of Systematic and Evolutionary Microbiology (IJSEM) (formerly the International Journal of Systematic Bacteriology, IJSB).
-IUMS has now agreed to transfer copyright of future versions of the International Code of Nomenclature of Bacteria (to be renamed the International Code of Nomenclature of Prokaryotes) to the ICSP.
+The ICSP is also integral to the production of the publication of the International Code of Nomenclature of Prokaryotes (Prokaryotic Code; formerly the International Code of Nomenclature of Bacteria, Bacteriological Code) and the International Journal of Systematic and Evolutionary Microbiology (IJSEM) (formerly the International Journal of Systematic Bacteriology, IJSB).
+IUMS had transferred the copyright for future versions of the International Code of Nomenclature of Bacteria (before it was renamed the International Code of Nomenclature of Prokaryotes) to the ICSP.